timjen3/ttrpg-engine/Readme.md

 #### Roles

 Roles have attributes that can be used within equations.
-To inject role attributes into equations you must add a RoleMapping.
-Like regular Mappings, Role Mappings can apply to specific items or to all items.
+To inject role attributes into equations you must add a Mapping with a Role property set.
+Setting the Role property will make the mapping source the role with the specified name.

 ## Exceptions